 At state campuses, please see your LRC director and instructional coordinator so they can show you what resources are available to you.
-Faculty at these campuses may request interlibrary loans of videos or request duplicates.
+You may request inter-library loans of videos or request duplicates.

 Library and Learning Resources

 You are encouraged to use all that the library and MITC have to offer such as: